Learn About Your Pets and Their Health

 What are the clinical signs of dental disease?

-There are a number of signs that should alert you to dental disease or other mouth problems in your cat.
-Your cat may show a decreased interest in food or approach the food bowl and then show a reluctance to eat.
+There are a number of signs that should alert you to dental disease or other mouth problems in your dog or cat.
+Your pet may show a decreased interest in food or approach the food bowl and then show a reluctance to eat.
 It may chew with obvious caution and discomfort, drop food from the mouth, or may swallow with difficulty.
-Dribbling may be seen, possibly with blood, and there may be a marked unpleasant odor to the breath.
-In some cases, the cats may be seen pawing at their mouths or shaking their heads.
-A reluctance to eat may lead to weight loss, which can become quite marked.
+Dribbling may be seen, possibly with blood, and there may be a marked unpleasant odour to the breath.
+In some cases, pets may be seen pawing at their mouths or shaking their heads.
+A reluctance to eat may lead to weight loss, which can become very serious.
 Many cats will refuse dry food and demonstrate a preference for moist or canned foods.
 Dental disease and oral pain may account for the “finicky appetites” that many cats display.

 Is gingivitis always associated with dental disease?

-A slight degree of redness seen as a thin line just below the edge of the gum may be considered normal in some kittens and adult cats with no evidence of dental disease.
+A slight degree of redness seen as a thin line just below the edge of the gum may be considered normal in some puppies and kittens and adult dogs and cats with no evidence of dental disease.

 What is periodontal disease?